tmorikuicr/spresso/README.md

 ### STEP 9: Delete further genes
-In above experiments, the combination of 5 GOs with deletion of genes Arl13b and Smad7 achieved 100% success rate.
-Here, in order to investigate which genes are the most influential spatial discriminators,
+To investigate which genes are the most influential spatical discriminators,
-***generate_comb_genes_exprs.r*** removed each of the 18 genes for 100% success rate to see the reductions of the success rate.
+***generate_comb_genes_exprs.r*** removes each of the genes in an input expression profile to see the reduction of the success rate.
-When Id2 (inhibitor of DNA binding 2) was remove, the success rate was dramatically reduced to 37%, and if Id2 was removed with the other 17 genes as pairs, the success rate was further decreased in 12 out of 17 genes.
+In the following example, *Id2* is removed singularly or by pairs with the other genes in the above 5 GOs combination (GO:0060412, GO:0005021, GO:2000392, GO:0031994, and GO:0070986) with deletion of *Arl13b* and *Smad7*.
 ```
 $ mkdir -p exprs_go_comb5_best22_del-Arl13b-Id2-Smad7
 $ cp -p exprs_go_comb5_del3/exprs.log10.E1.comb_del-Arl13b-Id2-Smad7.txt exprs_go_comb5_best22_del-Arl13b-Id2-Smad7/